Model-based clustering in simple hypergraphs through a stochastic blockmodel: Limits of the bipartite graphs representation of hypergraphs

 \subsection{HSBM is not a bipartite SBM}

 In this section, we briefly outline that (i) while the bipartite stochastic blockmodel can be seen as a particular case of HSBM, (ii) the converse is not true in general.
+The main point here is that hypergraph SBMs are more general than bipartite SBMs because they are not constrained by the assumption of the existence of a finite clustering on the hyperedges.

 To see point (i), let us consider a bipartite SBM on a graph $\mathcal{G}$ with nodes divided in 2 parts, say $\mathcal{V}=\{1,\dots,n\}$ and $\mathcal{U}=\{1,\dots,e\}$.
 The model has $Q$ groups (resp. $R$ groups) on the subset of nodes $\mathcal{V}$ (resp. $\mathcal{U}$), with group proportions $\pi$ (resp. $\eta$).
 We let $Z_1,\dots, Z_n$ (resp. $W_1,\dots,W_e$) denote the latent groups of nodes $\mathcal{V}$ (resp. $\mathcal{U}$).